 Perhaps one of the most important factors when selecting a cannabis product that helps with anxiety is the ratio of THC to CBD.
 Cannabidiol (CBD) has exploded on the cannabis scene lately, and it is easy to see why.
 CBDs produce the same anti-inflammatory and calming effects of THC, but without the feeling of being high.
 While THC activates the cannabinoid 1 (CB1) receptor in your mind and body, CBDs block the very same receptors, causing a more mellow response to cannabis.

-Increased interest in CBDs has resulted in some higher CBD flower strains in dispensaries, but it’s a fairly new trend in the cannabis market.
+Increased interest in CBDs has resulted in some higher CBD strains in dispensaries, but it’s a fairly new trend in the cannabis market.
 In any case, if you’re interested in trying out a high CBD product, start with something that has no THC, see if it helps, and then experiment with different ratios of THC to CBD.

-Finding The Right Strain and Terpenes For Anxiety
+Finding the Right Strain and Terpenes for Anxiety

 One of the main benefits to come out of the legalization of cannabis is that science has shown the general public so much about the chemical properties of the plant.
 Cannabis plants contain terpenes that are shared by other plants such as lemons, lavender, pine, and mint.
 For a long time, terpenes were just thought to enhance the flavor of the smoke, but researchers are now finding that strains high in specific terpenes, like limonene and linalool, are excellent for uplifting mood and reducing both paranoia and anxiety.
-If your anxiety and cannabis use aren’t mutually exclusive, you can try experimenting with different strains (sativas or indicas) and select ones (like Lemon Haze, Lemon Drop, or Grapefruit Haze) that tend to be more uplifting.
+If your anxiety and cannabis consumption aren’t mutually exclusive, you can try experimenting with different strains (sativas or indicas) and select ones (like Lemon Haze, Lemon Drop, or Grapefruit Haze) that tend to be more uplifting.

 Understanding Anxiety and Cannabis Tolerance Levels

 Whether you have a diagnosed anxiety disorder, feel anxious from time to time, or only get anxiety when you use cannabis, it’s important to know your limits with weed.
-It definitely seems like a harmless little plant, but when you use too much, it can be really scary!
+It definitely seems like a harmless little plant, but when you use too much, it can be really scary.
 If you’re interested in cannabis and want to try it for the first time, make sure you take it easy and go for a low dose edible or topical product.
 If you’re smoking or vaping cannabis, go for a lower THC option.
-Also, don’t be afraid to tell the salesperson at your local dispensary that it’s your first time using cannabis and ask what they recommend for beginners.
-They will know their product selection really well and can point you in the direction of something that is a lower dose with the effects you are looking for.
+Also, don’t be afraid to tell the budtender at your local dispensary that it’s your first time using cannabis, and ask what they recommend for beginners.
+They will know their product selection really well and can point you in the direction of something that is a lower dose with the effects you’re looking for.
 And of course, try to use it in a comfortable and safe space – the act of hiding marijuana use is usually what triggers panic attacks!

 So...Can Cannabis Really Be Used to Treat Anxiety?